tableau/TabPy/docs/server-config.md

 setting; TabPy does not require HTTPS for Flight auth alone.

 JWKS lookups are cached.
-On the HTTP path a cache-cold fetch runs on TabPy's single IO-loop thread, so waiting on the IdP or an in-flight Flight fetch briefly stalls other HTTP requests.
+On the HTTP path a cache-cold fetch runs on TabPy's single IO-loop thread, so waiting on the IdP briefly stalls other HTTP requests.
 Arrow Flight auth runs on the gRPC thread pool.
 Cold and expired-cache fetches are single-flighted per JWKS URI.
-Forced unknown-`kid` refreshes are mutually excluded; a concurrent refresh attempt fails authentication rather than waiting on the network request.
+A caller waits at most one second for another in-flight fetch before authentication fails.

+Forced unknown-`kid` refreshes are mutually excluded.
+Concurrent requests for the same `kid` wait up to one second for the refresh result; requests for a different unknown `kid` fail without starting another fetch.
 A cached signing-key lookup does not wait on that refresh, so unrelated valid tokens continue to work.
 After a refresh still cannot find a requested `kid`, TabPy rate-limits another forced refresh for 30 seconds.
 This also means a legitimate new key may be rejected for up to 30 seconds after a bogus unknown-`kid` request.

-A request carrying two conflicting `Authorization` values is rejected, because which one wins would otherwise decide the caller's identity.
+On Flight, a request carrying two conflicting `Authorization` values is rejected, because which one wins would otherwise decide the caller's identity.
-Repeating the same value is accepted.
+Flight accepts repeated copies of the same value.

 ### Endpoint Security